sswam/allemande/doc/guide.md

 - **Claudo** (Claude 4.1 Opus, Anthropic): The most powerful reasoning model from Anthropic
 - **Clia** (Claude 3.5 Haiku, Anthropic): Designed for quick, intelligent conversations with a creative edge
 - **Emmy** (GPT-4.1, OpenAI): Known for her intelligence and adaptability, perfect for varied conversations
+- **Emmo** (GPT-4o, OpenAI): Known for her intelligence and adaptability, perfect for varied conversations
 - **Dav** (GPT-4.1 mini, OpenAI): Provides efficient interactions with a focus on in-depth understanding
 - **Grace** (o3, OpenAI): The strongest reasoning model from OpenAI, ideal for advanced applications
 - **Fermi** (o4 mini, OpenAI): The newest model from OpenAI, with powerful reasoning and programming capabilities